omelab/nest-rbac/README.md

-# creating a NestJS project with TypeORM, PostgreSQL, and a role-based access control (RBAC) system.
+# Creating a NestJS project with TypeORM, PostgreSQL, and a role-based access control (RBAC) system.

 ## Prerequisites